Sydney Metro Inspiro Stock

-The Sydney Metro Inspiro Stock are a class of electric multiple units currently being built to operate on the Sydney Metro network starting from 2027.
+The Sydney Metro Inspiro Stock are a class of electric multiple units currently being built to operate on the Sydney Metro network starting from 2028.
 Built by Siemens Mobility as part of their Inspiro High Capacity (HC) family, the trains are the second fully automated passenger rolling stock in Australia.

-A total of 36 carriages, forming 12 3-car trains, have been ordered for the Western Sydney Airport Line, set to open in 2027.
+A total of 36 carriages, forming 12 3-car trains, have been ordered for the Western Sydney Airport Line, set to open by late 2027.

 History

 Procurement

 In 2021, it was announced that three consortia had been shortlisted for the Stations, Systems, Trains, Operations and Maintenance (SSTOM) contract of the Sydney Metro Western Sydney Airport line.
 The winning consortium would build the stations and trains, install signalling and other electronic systems, as well as operate and maintain the line as a public–private partnership.